karlebergen/karlebergen.github.io/_posts/2024-10-28-Solving-SQL-Murder-Mystery.md

 Now we can find the witnesses,

-#### Me.
-A human.
+#### Me, a human.

-I want to find both witnesses in one go.
-To do this, I had to figure out how to write a correlated subquery, since the person with at the end of Northwestern Dr. has the highest address number, but I don't know what the highest house number is.
+I want to find both witnesses in with one query.
+To do this, I had to figure out how to write a correlated subquery, since the person with at the end of Northwestern Dr. has the highest address number, but I don't know what the highest house number is, and I don't wnat to look it up before hand.

 ```sql
 SELECT *